Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Results

 \subsection{Policy training with online twinning and model biases}

-This last test case combines the training setups of the two previous cases.
-Training begins with the offline-calibrated M3, based on the trajectory database generated in \ref{sec_off}.
-However, the database originates from a real environment with slightly different dynamics than the one used in the current training.
-Online twinning is thus necessary to compensate for the model biases.
-Such drift of the environment dynamics is common for flapping-wing drone prototypes, where precise characterisation is challenging due to their miniature scale.
-Additionally, their dynamics can change in-flight due to component damage or payload variations.
+The final test case combines the settings of the two previous scenarios.
+Training begins with the offline-calibrated M3 surrogate identified in Section~\ref{sec_off}, but this surrogate is calibrated on a database generated from a real environment with dynamics that differ from those of the environment used during control training.
+Online twinning is therefore required to compensate for the resulting model bias.
+Such drifts are realistic in flapping-wing drones, whose dynamics are difficult to characterize precisely owing to their small scale, and may evolve during operation because of damage, wear, or payload variations.

-This third test case focuses on two environment defaults relative to the trajectory database: 1) a 33\% increase in drone mass (referred to as ``mass bias" hereafter), and 2) a 3 mm longitudinal offset of the drone's centre of pressure (referred to as ``cop bias" hereafter).
+Two types of mismatch are considered relative to the original trajectory database: (1) a 33\% increase in body mass (referred to as the \emph{mass bias} case), and (2) a 3 mm longitudinal shift of the center of pressure (referred to as the \emph{cop bias} case).

-The model-free and model-based policies are initialised with random weights, and the training hyperparameters are summarised in Table \ref{tab_trainParameters}.
-The buffering strategy of the assimilation buffer is the maximum variance.
+Both the model-free and model-based policies are initialized randomly, and the hyperparameters are the same as those listed in Table~\ref{tab_trainParameters}.
+The assimilation buffer is updated using the maximum-variance strategy.